latent-pixel/latent-pixel/README.md

 - 👋 Hi, I’m Bhargav (He/Him/His)
-- 👨‍🎓 I'm Currently pursuing my Master's in Robotics at the University of Maryland, College Park
+- 👨‍🎓 I'm currently pursuing my Master's in Robotics at the University of Maryland, College Park
 - 🕵️‍♂️ My interests lie in the fields of Vehicle Autonomy, Computer Vision and Deep Learning
 - 📫 Reach me at: bhargav.soothram@gmail.com